Analyzing Altisource Asset Management (AAMC) & The Competition

 |Altisource Asset Management Competitors

-Altisource Asset Management’s competitors have higher revenue and earnings than Altisource Asset Management.
-Altisource Asset Management is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Altisource Asset Management’s rivals have higher revenue and earnings than Altisource Asset Management.
+Altisource Asset Management is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Altisource Asset Management competitors beat Altisource Asset Management on 7 of the 10 factors compared.
+Altisource Asset Management rivals beat Altisource Asset Management on 7 of the 10 factors compared.

 Altisource Asset Management Corp. engages in the provision of portfolio management and governance services to investment vehicles that acquire and own residential properties.
 The company was founded on March 15, 2012 and is headquartered in Christiansted, Virgin Islands.